xuyunhao/MA/README.md

 MA
 ==

-A bot for an online game.
+A bot.

-Users can specify what they want to do in the game via editing the .xml file, and the bots will do everything w/o launching the game on their phone.
+Specify what we want to do via editing the .xml file, and the bots will do everything w/o launching the app on device.

 This is just for practise.